-Western's English as a Second Language (WESL) Institute is part of the Center for International Studies and provides an intensive program in academic English for international students who are preparing to enter an American college or university.
+Western's English as a Second Language (WESL) Institute is part of the Center for International Affairs and provides an intensive program in academic English for international students who are preparing to enter an American college or university.
 WESL Institute is accredited by the Commission on English Language Program Accreditation (CEA).
 The WESL curriculum is designed and taught by professional faculty to prepare students academically, socially, and culturally for success as university students.

 The English as a Second Language Program is offered during the spring, summer, and fall semesters.
 It consists of three levels of instruction: foundation, intermediate, and university preparation.
-Upon arrival, students take the WESL Placement Test and are placed in the appropriate level.
+Upon arrival, students will be assessed and placed in the appropriate level.

 Full-time students attend classes a minimum of 20 hours per week.
 The curriculum integrates academic content with reallife skill building in English, combining textbook lessons and teacher-written materials with opportunities for integrated language practice.
-WESL has a multimedia computer lab that is used for testing and classroom instruction.
 Successful students study at each level for a semester.
 The WESL program consists of two 16-week semesters and a 10-week summer session, all of which follow the WIU academic calendar.

 Students at WESL Institute have access to all University events and facilities.
-Services of the Center for International Studies are available to WESL students, including assistance with immigration matters.
+Services of the Center for International Affairs are available to WESL students/Assistance with immigration matters is available through the School of Graduate Studies.